nkonev/videochat/readme.md

 They show you annoying or inappropriate ads, you have no option to disable it.

-This project offers you a self-hosted solution, which you can embed into your infrastructure, so you will owe your data, and you can apply needed security policies, whether to open or not this service to the Internet, hide it behind your corporate VPN and so on.
+This project offers you a self-hosted solution, which you can embed into your infrastructure, so you will possess your data, and you can apply needed security policies, whether to expose or not this service to the Internet, hide it behind your corporate VPN and so on.

 # Screenshots
 Click on image to open a screenshot gallery.